Primary and Final FRCA examinations regulations

 Section 6: Eligibility for the Primary FRCA OSCE and SOE

-The College strongly recommends that candidates should not sit the Primary FRCA OSCE and SOE until they are at least halfway through their Core level training programme in anaesthetics.
+The College strongly recommends that candidates should not sit the Primary FRCA OSCE and SOE until they are at least halfway through their Core level/Stage 1 training programme in anaesthetics.

-A person is eligible to enter the Primary FRCA OSCE and SOE who:
+A person is eligible to enter the Primary FRCA OSCE and SOE who meets the criteria A, B, C described below:

-(b) has passed the Primary FRCA MCQ paper‡ within three years before the published starting date of the sitting applied for and:
+has passed the Primary FRCA MCQ paper‡ within three years before the published starting date of the sitting applied for

-(c) (i) has been awarded the Initial Assessment of Competency in Anaesthetics (IAC); or
+(i) has been awarded the Initial Assessment of Competency in Anaesthetics (IAC);

 (v) has been awarded an overseas anaesthetic competency in anaesthetics which is comparable to the UK IAC;§ and (d) satisfies the requirements of these Regulations with regard to application procedures and other matters.